+90 (212) 511 88 97 / Viber : +90 (537) 595 02 06

 Hagia Sophia is a former Christian patriarchal basilica (church), later an imperial mosque, and n ...
 Read More

 Hagia Sophia is a former Christian patriarchal basilica (church), later an imperial mosque, and now a museum (Ayasofya Müzesi) in Istanbul, Turkey.
 From the date of its construction in 537 until 1453, it served as an Orthodox cathedral and seat of the Patriarch of Constantinople, except between 1204 and 1261, when it was converted to a Roman Catholic cathedral under the Latin Empire.
-The building was a mosque from 29 May 1453 fake uhren until 1931.replica uhren It was then secularized and opened as a museum on 1 February 1935
+The building was a mosque from 29 May 1453 until 1931.
+It was then secularized and opened as a museum on 1 February 1935

 Basilica Cistern